Security-Onion-Solutions/securityonion-docs/kibana.rst

 Search Results
 --------------

-Search results in the dashboards and through Discover are limited to the first ``100`` results for a particular query.
-If you don't feel like this is adequate after narrowing your search, you can adjust the value for ``discover:sampleSize`` in Kibana by navigating to ``Management`` -> ``Advanced Settings`` and changing the value.
-It may be best to change this value incrementally to see how it affects performance.
+Search results in the dashboards and through Discover are limited to the first ``10`` results for a particular query.
+If you don't feel like this is adequate after narrowing your search, you can adjust the value for ``discover:sampleSize`` in Kibana by navigating to ``Stack Management`` -> ``Advanced Settings`` and changing the value.
+It may be best to change this value incrementally to see how it affects performance for your deployment.

 Timestamps
 ----------